mozilla/anodejsholidayseason/client-sessions.md

-# Using secure client-side sessions to build scalable Node.JS applications
+# Using secure client-side sessions to build simple and scalable Node.JS applications

 Static websites are easy to scale.
 You can cache the heck out of them and you don't have state to propagate between the various servers that deliver